lzw75/game_of_life_by_chatgpt/README.md

-# Game of Life Writte by ChatGPT
+# Game of Life Written by ChatGPT

 Almost the entire code (certainly the Javascript section) was written by ChatGPT.